Mighty made a big splash recently with their HN launch.

 - websites loading stylesheets and scripts after the main document loads

-Latency in and of itself is not that bad.
-Latency + back-and-forth communication is the plague of modern day web.
+Latency in and of itself is not a bad thing.
+Latency + round trips is what’s slowing everything down.

 Streaming technology is free from these problems.
-There’s no back-and-forth — streaming server just sends a video stream to the user.
-If you put Mighty streaming servers close to popular web services you massively decrease the amount of latency introduced by the back-and-forth communications.
+There’s no round trips — streaming server just sends a video stream to the user.
+If you put Mighty streaming servers close to popular web services you massively decrease the amount of latency introduced by the round trips.

-I could see a future in which Mightly becomes a client for a network of Mighty-enabled websites where instead of an HTTPS loadbalancer you put a video-streaming (Mighty?) server in front of your backend.
-How’s that for a crazy idea?
+I could see a future in which Mighty becomes a client for a network of Mighty-enabled websites where instead of an HTTPS load balancer you put a video-streaming (Mighty?) server in front of your backend.